Bhakt (pejorative)

 Bhakt (भक्त) in the modern Indian political context is a pejorative term often referring to ardent supporters of Indian Prime Minister Narendra Modi or the BJP, particularly those who resort to deification and therefore sometimes uncritical in their support.
 While not all Modi supporters are bhakts in this sense, the term has come to describe a specific mindset or behavioral pattern that favours either a theocratic or demagogic form of rule and therefore unwilling or unable to engage in rational discourse.
-The term is generally used in a derogatory manner when referring to BJP or other right-wing populist supporters.
+The term is used in a derogatory manner when referring to BJP supporters or other right-wing populists.

 Origin

-The term bhakt is a non-linear polysemic word which can either mean religious devotee, as someone who practises bhakti, or it can also refer to devoted supporters of Indian Prime Minister Narendra Modi or the Bharatiya Janata Party (BJP).
-The primary term, although used since the 7th and 8th centuries, has undergone a semantic change and, as such, it is often considered a political neologism.
-A fairly recent one as evident in Google Ngram/Trend records that show a sudden upsurge in usage since 2013–2014 when the BJP came to power in India.

-It is not certain who first began using the term bhakt to refer to Modi supporters, but it was popularised in 2014 by journalists and critics such as Rajdeep Sardesai on social media with posts like "Super speech by Modi; not so super behaviour by some bhakts.
+In 2014, journalist Rajdeep Sardesai used the term in his post, "Super speech by Modi; not so super behaviour by some bhakts.
 Guess some things won't change" hours after he was heckled at New York's Madison Square Garden by supporters after criticizing Modi.
-Then later, in a 2015 interview, Sardesai commented about the unfortunate labelling that "You cannot be an objective observer any more; either you are a bhakt or you are a permanent critic".
-The predecessor term "Internet Hindus" was coined by journalist Sagarika Ghose and was in use as early as 2012; the term is associated almost entirely with those who aggressively voice their right-wing political views and support for Narendra Modi on social media platforms.
+In a 2015 interview, Sardesai then went further "You cannot be an objective observer any more; either you are a bhakt or you are a permanent critic".

-The practice of compounding -bhakt to devoted followers is common practice in religious and other contexts across Hindi-speaking Indian states, i.e. desh-bhakt (patriotic) or Shiv-bhakt (Shiv worshipper).

 The connection between BR Ambedkar's historic use of the word 'bhakti' as a shrill political warning, and the contemporary term bhakt referring to followers of a political ideology has not been established in academic writing, but many journalists have alluded to that connection.
-Ambedkar had said "For in India, Bhakti or what may be called the path of devotion or hero-worship, plays a part in its politics unequalled in magnitude by the part it plays in the politics of any other country in the world.
+Ambedkar had said...
+"For in India, Bhakti or what may be called the path of devotion or hero-worship, plays a part in its politics unequalled in magnitude by the part it plays in the politics of any other country in the world.
 Bhakti in religion may be a road to the salvation of the soul.
 But in politics, Bhakti or hero-worship is a sure road to degradation and to eventual dictatorship".